Sex shop, cinema and entertainment venue licence

 The fee for an application to grant a licence for a sex establishment is £3,277.00.
 There may be conditions may be attached to the licence.

-Licence holders may apply at any time to the local authority for a variation of the terms, conditions or restrictions of their licence.
+Licence holders may apply at any time to the local council for a variation of the terms, conditions or restrictions of their licence.

-It is in the public interest that the Local Authority must process your application before it can be granted.
-If you have not heard from the Local Authority you are not licensed to run a sex establishment.
-If you have not heard from the Local Authority within a reasonable period, please contact us.
+It is in the public interest that the Local Council must process your application before it can be granted.
+If you have not heard from the Local Council you are not licensed to run a sex establishment.
+If you have not heard from the Local Council within a reasonable period, please contact us.
 You can do this online if you applied through the UK Welcome service or use the contact details below.

 Please contact the Licensing Team in the first instance at the address below: